python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/099_RC_Car.md

 - File Source:
   - Pick your `.iqdata` file (must make the recording first).

-Optionally, you can add a selector in the middle on to allow choosing from multiple recordings.
+Optionally, you can add a selector in the middle to allow choosing from multiple recordings.

 ### To edit the data file prior to replay